Bursaries

 General Eligibility Criteria

-To qualify, you must meet the following requirements:
+To qualify for bursaries, you must meet the following requirements.

-Be a full-time Diploma student
+Be a Singaporean full-time student (PET or PFP)

 Not a recipient of a full scholarship or sponsorship

-Income Criteria
+Income Criteria and Computation

 (Effective AY2026)